Hallmark Scheme for Community Buildings

 Hallmark is a nationally-recognised quality standard for village halls and community buildings.
 Many halls in Cambridgeshire are already operating to a high standard of administration and management, however achieving the Hallmark standard will give halls an independent assessment of their hall so they can have confidence that their hall is well-run when assessed against nationally-set benchmarks.
 The award recognises the commitment and enthusiasm management committees bring to running their community facilities.

-It’s easy to apply to take part.
-There are three levels to the Scheme, undertaken in the following sequence:
+There are three levels to the Scheme, undertaken in sequence:

-- Hallmark One checks charitable administration and management;
+- Hallmark One checks charity essentials and administration;

-- Hallmark Two checks health and safety, security and licences; and
+- Hallmark Two checks compliance with legislation: safety, licensing and maintenance; and

-- Hallmark Three checks community involvement, social awareness and forward planning.
+- Hallmark Three checks community and social awareness, forward planning and development.

 - Hallmark helps to build stronger management committees.